-- For passengers travelling with young children, a separate line for aviation security check has been installed at Vilnius Airport.
+- For passengers travelling with young children, a separate line for aviation security check has been installed.

 - Parents travelling with children are allowed to take liquids for the child (ready-made milk mix, tea, juice, puree, etc.) as much as they may need during the trip.
 It is not necessary to place liquids and food for children in a plastic bag, as other liquids carried in cabin baggage, however they must be shown to the airport official performing an aviation security check.

 - Before the flight children are recommended to avoid taking sweet or fat food, as during the flight such food may cause nauseating.